 A View From The Side Of The Road

 Thirteen stories from thirteen different directions leading to one point of view.
 Stories that will stimulate your imagination and delight.
 Some funny, some sad, some weird in their own way.
 Thirteen stories seen from the author’s unique perspective, A View From The Side Of The Road.

 Frequent Asked Questions

-Here is a list of some of some of the questions that you may have in mind regarding me.
+Here is a list of some of some of the questions that you may have in mind regarding my books.
 I frequently keep getting asked these questions therefore I have made a list for you.

 Q. Is your newest book, The Boys from Joppa, biographical?

-Yes and no. Hallowell is a real Maine city.
-The names of places, people in the background of the story, Dip, and the store are real.
-Big Robbie is a real character and many of the events took place.
-The rest is a fictional take on the time, place and people of the Kennebec Valley.
+Yes, no and sometimes!
+Hallowell is a real Maine city.
+The names of the places, many of the people in the background of the story, Dip, and the store are real.
+As Big Robbie is a real character and many of the events noted in the books took place.
+The rest of the story is a fictional take on the times, places and people of the Kennebec River Valley.